 When someone enjoys a position of power, whether as a film director, a police officer, a teacher, a football coach or a scout leader, there is potential for that power to be abused.
 This sense of power gives abusive individuals the opportunity to behave in an unacceptable and abusive way, whilst affording them the protection of knowing that their victims are likely to be too fearful to speak out against them.
 This fear could be due to worries about not being believed, losing an important opportunity or ruining their career.

 Our specialist abuse team at Slee Blackwell has experience of pursuing civil claims for compensation against individuals and organisations where those in power have used their position to perpetrate sex abuse and harassment.
 One of our specialist abuse lawyers commented:

 “I am not surprised that inappropriate behaviour is rife within the entertainment injury.
 It was only a matter of time before someone spoke out.
 As we have seen with the abuse scandal in football, when one person comes forward it empowers others who have been suffering in silence to share their experiences.
 Although the allegations have started with Harvey Weinstein, I doubt his conduct is isolated and I expect allegations against other high power individuals to follow in the coming weeks and months.
 Abusive individuals in a position of power often feel they are untouchable, but our experience is that they are not.
 My team and I are fearless in teir pursuit for justice for these individuals.”

-If you have suffered abuse sex abuse and harassment from an employer, potential employer or other individual in a position of power, it is likely you are not alone.
-Call our specialist team on Freephone 0808 139 1597 for a free and no obligation chat with one of our experienced lawyers.
-You can email Rachel directly at email@example.com.
+If you have suffered abuse sex abuse and harassment from an employer or another individual in a position of power, it is likely you are not alone.
+Call our specialist team on Freephone 0333 888 0408 for a free and no obligation chat with one of our experienced lawyers or send us an email.